Daaaner-Toao/RBox/README.md

 ```bash
 http://localhost:3000
 ```
-It is important to know that for deonstration purposes there is a task scheduled in **config/initializer/scheduler.rb** for to start parse the cran cdn right away.
+It is important to know that for demonstration purposes there is a task scheduled in **config/initializer/scheduler.rb** starting to parse the cran cdn right away.
-On an empty db this takes up to a minute, so it only occures once after migration.
+On an empty db this can take a few minutes, but it only occures once after migration. ( Approx 1-2 minutes)

-If you're able to access the website please start the delay_job server as well, elsewise the background update for additional details won't happen.
+If you're able to access the website for the first time please start the delay_job server as well, elsewise the background update for additional details won't happen.

-`rake jobs:work`
+`$ rake jobs:work`

+> Due to the nature of delay_job and sqlite, having the worker
+> running at the very first setup might brake him (restart the
+> worker if that happens)